 You don't have to sacrifice convenience for excellent customer service experiences!

-By using an answering service like Nexa, you can ensure your customers always reach a live customer service agent.
+By using an answering service like Nexa, you can ensure your customers or patients always reach a live customer service agent.

 After all, as a problem becomes more complex, customers are twice as likely to seek out a real person over the phone, rather than use a website or self-service tool like web chat, according to American Express.

 Avoid automation and ensure your customers can solve their problems at any time with live voice answering.

 The Nexa Difference: Nexa provides the human touch your customers need.

 This allows your team to focus on what they do best – delivering on your business!

 2. Customers Receive Rude or Condescending Customer Service

 Another huge issue in The Consumer Reports Survey was receiving rude or condescending customer service when raising an issue.